 IN THIS SECTION

 Andy Hargreaves is Director of Chenine (Change, Engagement and Innovation in Education) at the University of Ottawa and Research Professor in the Lynch School of Education at Boston College.
-He also holds Visiting Professorships at Hong Kong University and the University of Stavanger in Norway, and Swansea University in the UK.
+He also holds Visiting and Honorary Professorships at Hong Kong University, the University of Stavanger in Norway, and Swansea University in the UK.

 Andy comes from a Northern mill town in England.
 When his primary school (Spring Hill, in Accrington) was rebuilt, he was invited back to lay its inscribed foundation stone.
 He did this with his best teacher, Mary Hindle (almost in her 90s at the time), as she was the one who first inspired him to become an educator.

 Andy taught primary school and lectured in several English universities, including Oxford.
 He then moved to Canada where he became co-founder and director of the International Centre for Educational Change at the Ontario Institute for Studies in Education in Toronto.
 He has been awarded visiting professorships in the US, Canada, the UK, Hong Kong, Sweden, Spain, Japan, Norway and Singapore.
 He holds Honorary Doctorates from Scandinavia’s oldest university, Uppsala, in Sweden and from The Education University of Hong Kong.

 Andy has received the Whitworth Award for outstanding contributions to educational research in Canada, was awarded a writing residency at the Villa Serbelloni in Bellagio, Italy by the Rockefeller Foundation; and is a Fellow of the Royal Society of Arts (FRSA) in the UK.
 In 2010, he was given the Contribution to Professional Development Award from Learning Forward (formerly the National Staff Development Council) - the organization's "highest honor".
 He has been honored with the 2016 Horace Mann Award in the US and the Robert Owen Award in Scotland for services to public education.
 In 2015, Boston College gave him its Excellence in Teaching with Technology Award.
 From 2017-2019, Andy was elected President of The International Congress for School Effectiveness and Improvement.
 Andy has been listed by Education Week as being among the top 10 scholars with most influence on US educational policy debate.